 According to one convicted scammer, he was able to pocket up to $10,000 a day, even though only one out of 50 calls he made convinced the grandparents.
 “We’ve had doctors and lawyers fall for this,” a spokesman of the American Association of Retired Persons (AARP) told CBS News.
 “It doesn’t matter what your educational level is because it triggers something emotional, it causes you to act.”

-If you think you have been victimized by a grandparent scam, consult with our fund recovery experts at MyChargeBack.
+If you think you’ve been the victim of a grandparent scam, contact the fund recovery experts at MyChargeBack.